sejalsksagar/gridmind/README.md

 ### Why MapmyIndia (Mappls)
 We chose Mappls over Leaflet/OpenStreetMap or Google Maps because: (1) its tiles already carry accurate Bengaluru corridor names and road geometry matching our dataset out of the box, (2) it ships a native `HeatmapLayer` we'd otherwise have to build by hand, and (3) its Directions API gives us a real routable diversion path on the free tier — Indian smart-city deployments (BBMP/BTP) already standardize on Mappls, so this is also the realistic production choice, not just a hackathon convenience.

-### ML approach (short version — full detail in the technical document)
+### ML approach
 No ground-truth congestion measurements exist in the dataset, so we derived a **composite severity label** from operational signals already present (road closure flag, incident priority, event cause category, whether it's on a named corridor, and resolved duration), then trained a **LightGBM multiclass classifier** for severity and a second one for duration.
-Full label construction, feature engineering, and honest discussion of the model's macro F1 (0.96 severity / 0.61 duration) is in the technical document and the Kaggle notebooks linked above.
+Full label construction, feature engineering, and honest discussion of the model's macro F1 (0.96 severity / 0.60 duration) is in the technical document and the Kaggle notebooks linked above.

 ---